bryanerayner/FutureproofNg1.3/tutorial/introduction.md

 may have noticed, AtScript has been designed as a superset of the TypeSript syntax for checking types.
 While AtScript won't be available to use in development until Angular 2.0 is released, TypeScript is a mature platform available for use today.

-Typescript
-The Build Process
-The Application
-Transitioning to AtScript